 The River Club is a perfect option for a Victoria Falls safari with children 6 years and over.
 Spacious suites are individually located along the Zambezi River, which forms the border between Zambia and Zimbabwe.
 You can see hippos in the water and get an amazing view of the African sunset!

 Children get a special Kids @ the Club adventure kit with fun activities designed to get them active outdoors, including an insect and butterfly catch and release kit and a raft building kit with eco-friendly materials.
 They can also visit the local village and school, enjoy kid-friendly baking classes, take a fun cruise with tag-and-release fishing, and win prizes for their nature knowledge!
 See some of the other great adventures available on a Victoria Falls safari.

-Ulusaba Rock Lodge is one of the most luxurious safari lodges in South Africa and the world.
+Ulusaba Rock Lodge is one of the best safari lodges in South Africa and the world.
+Located in a less-traveled region of the Sabi Sands, this luxurious property provides exceptional game viewing, 5-star service, and gorgeous views.
 It’s also a great option for kids of all ages.